 - siltstone is formed when silt-sized sediments are lithified into rock.

-- shale is formed when the tiniest mud or clay-sized sediments are lithified into rock (shale is laminated, mudstone is not)..
+- shale or mudstone is formed when the tiniest clay or mud-sized sediments are lithified into rock (shale is laminated, mudstone is not)..

 Sandstone is a rock made up of grains that are 1/16 millimeter to 2 millimeters in size.
 The largest sand grains would be about 1/3 the size of a grain of rice.
 Grains larger than this are called pebbles, or if bigger, cobbles.